Boston Vet Center

 If you are a first-time visitor, stop by during our office hours or call 857-203-6461 to discuss how we can help.
 Many of our services are available on a walk-in basis.

 Free two-hour parking is available in the lot in front of our building.
 Use the visitor parking spaces marked by white signs.
 Accessible parking is available.
-If all visitor spots are full, you can park in the garage across the street at 12 Drydock Ave and get your parking validated after your appointment.
+If all visitor spots are full, please park in the garage across the street at 12 Drydock Ave and get your parking validated after your appointment.

 The Boston Vet Center is accessible by public transit.
 To arrive via the T, from South Station, take the Silver Line (SL2) to the Drydock @ Design Center Place stop.
 You can also reach us via several bus lines.